5 Tips for Answering Welding Interview Questions

 A career in welding requires specific skills and training.
-The Welding Technology program at Universal Technical Institute (UTI) can help prepare you for the field, which could allow you to work in a range of industries.1
+The Welding Technology program at Universal Technical Institute (UTI) can help prepare individuals for a career in welding.1

 If you enjoy working with your hands and are looking for an in-demand career, it might be the path for you.
-Total welder employment in the United States is expected to exceed 452,000 by 2030.50
+Total welder employment in the United States is expected to exceed 437,000 by 2032, making it an in-demand career.50

 Being Proactive